tonethar/IGME-230-GDD-Master/notes/HW-fun-suggester-2.md

 4) Give the user a way to add a suggestion to the array:
     - use an `<input>` element
     - there will be a `<button>` that the user can click to add the suggestion to the array
-    - do not let the user add the text "New fun thing to do" to the array
     - do not let the user add an item to the suggestions array if it already exists in said array (i.e. the same item can not be in the array twice)
     - this functionality (the `<input>` and `<button>` will be hidden under a `<details>` tag
     - the `<summary>` text will be  "Add a Suggestion"